Josh Hawley: Mexico

 In July 2019, Hawley traveled to McAllen, Texas, along the Mexico–United States border, saying, "the nonstop flow of drugs and human trafficking coming into this country is a crisis, plain and simple.
 I want to learn more about the challenges our agents face, the problems these local communities are dealing with, and how we can figure out a path forward.
 We are facing a surge at the southern border like we have never seen before, and Congress needs to get off its backside and act."

-On November 6, 2019, Hawley recommend that the U.S. impose sanctions and freeze assets of Mexican officials he did not feel were doing enough to address Mexican drug cartels.
+On November 6, 2019, Hawley recommended that the U.S. impose sanctions and freeze assets of Mexican officials he did not feel were doing enough to address Mexican drug cartels.

 On January 19, 2021, Hawley blocked the quick confirmation of Department of Homeland Security secretary nominee Alejandro Mayorkas after Mayorkas would not commit to spending $1.4 billion the U.S. government had appropriated for a border wall expansion.